Meghan Markle Is Near Tears at Anzac Day Service With Prince Harry

 After arriving at Hyde Park Corner in London for the service, the two stopped by the Australian War Memorial.
 There, they spoke with New Zealand's High Commissioner to the United Kingdom Jerry Mateparae, who, per the BBC, explained different Maori traditions to Meghan.
 Harry also placed a rose-covered wreath at the memorial along with a handwritten note that read, "In loving memory of those who made the ultimate sacrifice and the many whose lives have changed forever."

-Mateparae told the news outlet Meghan seemed "very interested" in the service.
+Mateparae told the BBC Meghan seemed "very interested" in the service.

 "It's her first Anzac service so we were explaining what it meant to us and the Australian memorial, so for her it was a new experience," he said.